numpy/numpy/doc/neps/math_config_clean.rst

 ========

-We suggest to break any implicit assumption, and test each math function independantly from each other, as usually done by autoconf.
+We suggest to break any implicit assumption, and test each math function independently from each other, as usually done by autoconf.
 Since testing for a vast set of functions can be time consuming, we will use a scheme similar to AC_CHECK_FUNCS_ONCE in autoconf, that is test for a set of function at once, and only in the case it breaks, do the per function check.
-When the first check works, it should be as fast as the current scheme, except that the assumptions are explicitely checked (all functions implied by HAVE_LONGDOUBLE_FUNCS would be checked together, for example).
+When the first check works, it should be as fast as the current scheme, except that the assumptions are explicitly checked (all functions implied by HAVE_LONGDOUBLE_FUNCS would be checked together, for example).

 Issues